MicrosoftDocs/mixed-reality/mixed-reality-docs/voice-input.md

 * Bigger | Enhance
 * Smaller

+## Discovering voice commands

+Some commands, like the commands for fast manipulation above, can be hidden.
+To learn about what commands you can use, gaze at an object and say, "what can I say?".
+A list of possible commands pops up.
+You can also use the gaze cursor to look around and reveal the voice tooltips for each button in front of you.

+If you want a complete list, just say, "Show all commands" anytime.

 ## Dictation

 Rather than typing with [air taps](gestures.md#air-tap), voice dictation can be more efficient to enter text into an app.
 This can greatly accelerate input with less effort for the user.